rust-lang/this-week-in-rust/content/2017-06-27-this-week-in-rust.md

 ## News & Blog Posts

-* [Announcing the Talk Help section](https://users.rust-lang.org/t/announcing-the-talk-help-section/11461).
-The "Talk Help" section in [TRPLF](https://users.rust-lang.org/) is for discussing conference or meetup talks in all stages, from idea, over proposal to the post-talk feedback.
 * [A Rust view on Effective Modern C++](https://mainisusuallyafunction.blogspot.in/2017/06/a-rust-view-on-effective-modern-c.html).
 * [The highs and lows of Rust (2017)](https://www.jimmycuadra.com/posts/the-highs-and-lows-of-rust-2017/).
 * [Get Started with Rust, WebAssembly, and Webpack](https://medium.com/@ianjsikes/get-started-with-rust-webassembly-and-webpack-58d28e219635).